 The biggest question for the View, though, is whether there’s actually an appetite for a device such as this.
 Far less portable than a standard tablet and without any of the video inputs of a standard telly - no connecting your PS4, etc - you have to wonder if this is one device destined to fall through a gap rather than fill it.

 I mean, if you want to watch telly in your bedroom you just buy a little TV, right?
-For the $600 US price, you could buy two 32in tellies for the same price as the View.
+Assuming the $600 US price translates to roughly RM2560.
+You could buy two 32in tellies for the same price as the View.
 Or, more tellingly, one 32in TV and a normal tablet - to me, that sounds more like a best of both worlds arrangement.